MSc Computer Science (conversion)Find a programme

 It will also provide the required background in computer science to enable you to undertake further study, leading to the specialisation needed for a research career.

 31 July 2021 for International applicants.
-19 Aug 2021 for UK and EU applicants.
+19 Aug 2021 for UK applicants.
 Early applications recommended; places may fill before the deadline.

 Request more information